MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 Now for the tricky part.
 We need to implement the *evolveStep* method in *Grid.swift*.

 First, add an *evolveStep* method declaration to *Grid.swift*.
 It takes no parameters and has no return type.
+Unlike the other functions, you should not use the *private* keyword because we will be calling this method from a class outside of *Grid*.
 According to the rules of the Game of Life, we need to count how many live neighbors every cell has every step.
 If it has 0-1 live neighbors the Creature on that cell dies or stays dead.
 If it has 2-3 live